 Picking ball up to identify it without first marking its position

 Yes, the Rules have been relaxed so you no longer have to have someone observe the lifting, but you do still have to mark the ball’s position first.
-Many people didn’t do it before the 2019 Rules changes and still don’t do it now.
-Here is also a full piece on why you should mark your golf ball as well in terms of unique identification.
-The general rule here – in every aspect of golf, marking your golf ball is usually the best practice.
+Many people didn’t do this before the 2019 Rules changes and still don’t do it now.
+If you don’t first mark the ball’s position when lifting to identify it, you will be subject to a penalty.

 Wiping away sand on fringe